Complex Cases are Increasing – Don’t Make These Mistakes

-Reverse dieting is great and can work absolute wonders when it’s indicated.
-After a contest or photoshoot prep, if someone’s not necessarily obese but has that last 10-15lb to lose and is over exercising and under eating like crazy, etc. That also doesn’t mean we shouldn’t look deeper at potential reasons TDEE can be suppressed.
+Reverse dieting is great and can work absolute wonders when it’s needed.
+A couple of applications may be after a contest or photoshoot prep, or if someone’s not necessarily obese but has that last 10-25lb to lose and is over exercising and under eating like crazy.
+That also doesn’t mean we shouldn’t look deeper at potential reasons TDEE can be suppressed.

 For a few examples of other reasons your client may not be losing weight, it may have something to do with their health status.
-Thyroid issues are the first that come to mind, but iron deficiency and other anemia’s also lower energy expenditure, as does being a night shift worker, as does having PCOS (especially if its insulin resistant PCOS).
+Thyroid issues are the first that come to mind in terms of lowering energy expenditure, but being a night shift worker does as well, as does having PCOS (especially if its insulin resistant PCOS).

-A large subset of obese individuals with insulin and leptin resistance will have lower than expected energy expenditures as well, and reversing these folks would just pour more fuel on the fire.
+A large subset of obese individuals with insulin and leptin resistance will have lower than expected energy expenditures as well, and reversing these folks could just be pouring more fuel on the fire.

 If you employed a reverse diet and it didn’t actually work to raise TDEE, it could also simply be that you didn’t resistance train the individual with progressive overload during the reverse.
 If we dont put on some lean tissue during that time period, the effects on raising TDEE at the end of the process won’t be near as large.

 If you want to dive much deeper and expand your skillset around all this stuff, I’d encourage you to check out www.metabolismschool.com, because this is exactly the type of knowledge and skills that we arm our FNMS coaches with.